Kaishakunin

 A staged photo from the late Edo period of a seppuku ceremony.
 The kaishakunin is standing at the rear with his sword raised and prepared to partially sever the head, cutting through the spinal column, of the person performing seppuku.

 A kaishakunin (介錯人, lit. 'assist mistake person') is a man appointed to behead an individual who has performed seppuku, Japanese ritual suicide, at the moment of agony.
 The role played by the kaishakunin is called kaishaku.

-Aside from being spared prolonged anguish until death, both the condemned and those on hand to observe are spared the spectacle of the writhing death throes that would ensue.
+This approach spares the condemned person from prolonged pain before death.
+It also prevents observers from witnessing a distressing and prolonged dying process.

 The most recent kaishakunin of the 20th century was Hiroyasu Koga, who beheaded both the novelist Yukio Mishima and the political activist Masakatsu Morita during their seppuku.

 Ritual

 Still preserved in modern-day movements (kata) of the martial art Iaidō, the ritual of performing kaishaku varies very little between Japanese fencing schools, but all of them are bound to the following steps to be performed by the kaishakunin: